Skip to main content

 • Navigate to Artificial Intelligence > Connections in the admin dashboard.

-• Edit or create a connection (e.g. Azure OpenAI, OpenAI).
+• Edit or create a connection (for example Azure OpenAI or OpenAI).

-• Set the Embedding Deployment Name field to your embedding model deployment (e.g. text-embedding-ada-002 or text-embedding-3-small).
+• Set the embedding deployment to your embedding model (for example text-embedding-ada-002 or text-embedding-3-small).

 • Save the connection.

-2. Update the AI Knowledge Base Warehouse index:
+2. Configure the AI Knowledge Base Warehouse index:

 • Navigate to Search > Indexing in the admin dashboard.